-Expected sources of cash in 2020 outside of the Clariant Acquisition include cash from operations and available liquidity under our revolving credit facility, if needed.
-Outside of the Clariant Acquisition, expected uses of cash in 2020 include select specialty acquisitions, interest payments, cash taxes, dividend payments, share repurchases, environmental remediation costs and capital expenditures.
-Capital expenditures are currently estimated to be approximately \$65.0 million in 2020, primarily to support sales growth, our continued investment in recent acquisitions and other strategic investments.
+Expected sources of cash in 2019 include cash from operations and available liquidity under our revolving credit facility, if needed.
+Expected uses of cash in 2019 include select specialty acquisitions, interest payments, cash taxes, dividend payments, share repurchases, environmental remediation costs and capital expenditures.
+Capital expenditures are currently estimated to be in the range of \$80.0 to \$90.0 million in 2019, primarily to support sales growth, our continued investment in recent acquisitions and other strategic investments.